-17.2 Bias-Since there is no accepted reference material suitable for determining bias for the procedures in Test Method G 2 for corrosion mass gain, no statement on bias is being made.
+exposed in each test.
+The as-manufactured specimens were tubing with a belt-ground outer surface and an inner surface that was either etched or blast abraded.
+Data on the 680°F water test were not available in sufficient quantity to present.
+17.2 Bias-Since there is not accepted reference material suitable for determining bias for the procedures in this test method for corrosion mass gain, no statement on bias is being made.